pmunts/muntsos/README.txt

     the lower one for power and tethering and the upper one for USB devices.

+-   31 January 2025 -- Upgraded the Raspberry Pi kernel to 6.6.74,
+    mailutils to 3.18, and nano editor to 8.3.

+    Backed out the link-gpiochip hack, since the Raspberry Pi team has since fixed the Raspberry Pi 5 GPIO compatibility issue.
+The Raspberry Pi 5 expansion header GPIO pins are back on gpiochip0 like all previous Raspberry Pi models.
+See this Application Note for more information.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development